-An alternate way to experience the popular Koko Head Crater, this hike takes you around the entire rim of this volcanic tuff cone.
-This hike has its challenges with some rock scrambling, narrow ridges, and even some prickly catci.
-These challenges, however, come with the reward of being able to fully experience the expanse of this crater.
-In my opinion, this is the way to truly hike Koko Head.
+An alternate way to experience the popular Koko Crater, this hike takes you around the entire rim of this famous volcanic tuff cone.
+The journey is not easy as you will be tested with some rock scrambling, narrow ridges, and even some prickly catci.
+But with these challenges comes some amazing views, both of the crater itself and the surrounding coastline.
+This is the trail that will give you the full experience of this geological wonder.

 From here, you follow the beaten down path to reach the ridge.
 The first time I did this, my friend and I accidentally veered too far right and found ourselves in some thick brush below the ridge line.
 We were forced to bushwack our way back up to the ridge.
 I recommend always hugging the left if you are ever in doubt.

 And pretty soon, you will reach the open ridge.
 This is when the fun begins.

 Because the West Rim is no joke.
 It gets quite narrow in sections and sometimes you are climbing on uneven surfaces with sharp dropoffs.

 And there's plenty of scrambling to keep it interesting.
 The good news is this rock is very grippy.
 As long as it's not wet, it is much more comfortable than some of the other Oahu trails with slick and/or crumbly ridge.

 Did you know there's cacti on Oahu?
 Well now you do.